mongodb/docs/source/includes/faq-agents.rst

 agents to to distribute monitoring assignments and provide failover.
 |mms| distributes monitoring assignments among up to 100 running
 Monitoring Agents.
 If you run more than 100 Monitoring Agents, the additional agents behave as "standby" agents.
-For more information, see :ref:`multiple-monitoring-agents`.

 .. cond:: cloud